YoojongChoi/Skin-Cancer-Classification/README.md

     2. CNN with Images + Metadata + Residual Connections
     3. Images + Metadata with Data Augmentation
     4. Images + Metadata with Data Augmentation and Transfer Learning

+#### 📌 1.
+CNN with Images Only
+- 이미지 결과 1번 사진

+ - This model consists of five repeated blocks of convolutional layers, max pooling layers, and dropout layers, followed by a flatten layer and an output layer.
+ - In the final epoch, the accuracy on the validation data was approximately 0.76, and the loss was around 0.65.
+These results indicate that the model can classify images with relatively high accuracy.

+#### 📌 2.
+CNN with Images + Metadata + Residual Connections
+- 이미지 결과 2번 사진

+- This model incorporates residual connections and merges with metadata using a Concatenate layer.
+It takes both metadata and image data as inputs, combines them, and then produces the final output.
+- In the final epoch, the accuracy on the validation data was approximately 0.71, and the loss was around 0.79.
+Although we expected Model 2 to perform better than Model 1, its performance was lower due to factors such as data imbalance, overfitting issues, and suboptimal hyperparameter settings.

+#### 📌 3.
+Images + Metadata with Data Augmentation
+- Data Augmentation
+- 데이터 증강 사진
+- 3번 결과 사진

+- This model utilized augmented data and was implemented using CNN.
+To optimize hyperparameters, we employed random search.
+Both the validation and training datasets achieved an accuracy of 78.5%.
+- Since the training data size nearly doubled compared to the previous models, it can be inferred that the performance has improved.

+#### 📌 4.
+Images + Metadata with Data Augmentation and Transfer Learning
+- 4번 결과 사진

+- We chose **MobileNet** due to its low resource consumption, as our development was conducted on Colab with limited resources.
+- The classification was performed using both metadata and extracted image features.
+The accuracy on the validation and test datasets reached 84%.

+## 📝 Evaluation

+The lowest performance was observed when using a purely CNN-based approach without additional enhancements.
+This suggests that training a deep learning model from scratch, **without leveraging external knowledge or additional features, struggles to generalize well with limited data.**

+Incorporating metadata into the CNN model, whether in a standard CNN architecture or a ResNet-inspired structure, led to some improvements.
+However, the performance gains were not as significant as expected. **This highlights the challenge of effectively integrating structured data with image features, especially when the metadata is relatively simple compared to the complexity of the image features.**

+The best performance was achieved when using a pre-trained MobileNet model combined with metadata. **This outcome reinforces the power of transfer learning, where labeled data is often scarce.** The fact that a model pre-trained could still be fine-tuned for skin cancer classification suggests deep networks trained on general image datasets can learn transferable features that are useful for domain-specific tasks.

+## 📝 Reflection

+**One key takeaway from this study is the importance of data augmentation.** Regardless of the model used, applying augmentation consistently led to improved performance.
+This demonstrates that increasing data diversity helps models generalize better, reducing overfitting and mitigating the impact of data imbalance.

+Through this process, I realized how crucial it is to balance model complexity, data quality, and computational efficiency.
+Initially, I expected that adding metadata would lead to significant improvements, but the results showed that model architecture and feature extraction play a much bigger role.
+Additionally, optimizing hyperparameters, particularly in deep learning models, proved to be a decisive factor in achieving better performance.

+Overall, this study reaffirmed the effectiveness of transfer learning and the necessity of data augmentation in medical image classification.
+It also highlighted the importance of thoughtful model design and hyperparameter tuning to achieve the best possible results.